 Here are two examples of how major companies have chosen to implement socially responsible actions in their business operations.

-The Coca-Cola Company (NYSE: KO) has focused on making its large supply chain more environmentally friendly and socially responsible by gradually transitioning much of its fleet of delivery trucks to vehicles that use alternative fuels, such as electricity, rather than traditional oil-refined fuels, gasoline, and diesel.
+The Coca-Cola Company (NYSE: KO) has focused on making its large supply chain more environmentally friendly and socially responsible by gradually transitioning its fleet of delivery trucks to vehicles that use alternative fuels, such as electricity, rather than traditional oil-refined fuels, gasoline, and diesel.

 Social Responsibility – Best Practices for Companies

-Many businesses have done well by adopting socially responsible practices before they are required by laws or regulations.
+Many businesses have done well by adopting socially responsible practices before they have been required by laws or regulations.
 For example, companies may take substantial steps to clean up wastewater from their production facilities over and above what is required by law.
 By taking such steps, they may be recognized as industry leaders in practicing social responsibility.